 Warmer Monday ahead of rain, cooler temps

-CINCINNATI (WXIX) - The work week starts off clear with light winds - a good recipe for fog development!
+CINCINNATI (WXIX) - Watch for areas of patchy dense fog that could slow down your morning commute Monday, especially near the Ohio River.

-Areas of patchy dense fog will be possible - especially in river valleys - and could cause some slowdowns during the morning commute.
+The FOX 19 NOW Weather Team says temperatures are in the upper 50s under otherwise clear skies to start your day.

-Morning lows on Monday are in the upper 50s with otherwise mostly clear skies.
+Warmer air will move in Monday afternoon thanks to southwest winds that will push the thermometer into the low-to-mid 80s.

-Clouds will increase in the afternoon with warmer air moving in thanks to southwest winds that will push the thermometer in the low-to-mid 80s.
+The FOX19 NOW Weather Team says this is all ahead of a cold front that will bring some chilly conditions and scattered showers to the Tri-State this week.

-This is all ahead of a cold front that will bring some chilly conditions for the middle of the week!
+The rain will come first, starting Monday night and Tuesday.
+Some rumbles of thunder are possible.

 Afternoon highs will only be in the upper 60s and low 70s so this will be quite a taste of fall for the middle of the work week.